Suwa, Nagano: Climate

-The city has a climate characterized by characterized by hot and humid summers, and relatively mild winters (Köppen climate classification Dfa).
+The city has a climate characterized by characterized by hot and humid summers, and relatively mild but cold winters (Köppen climate classification Dfa).
 The average annual temperature in Suwa is 11.4 C. The average annual rainfall is 1301.5 mm with July as the wettest month.
 The temperatures are highest on average in August, at around 24.1 C, and lowest in January, at around -1.1 C.

 Demographics

 Per Japanese census data, the population of Suwa peaked around the year 2000 and has declined since.

 Government

 Suwa has a mayor-council form of government with a directly elected mayor and a unicameral city legislature of 15 members.

 Economy

 The Suwa region is the leading industrial area of Nagano and was once known as "The Oriental Switzerland" in Japan for its highly developed precision machinery industry.
 Seiko Epson Corporation, a manufacturer of information-related equipment and Seiko timepieces, is headquartered in Suwa.
 The area is also a popular tourist destination, noted for its hot spring resorts.